davedoff/Flashmessages-AnaxMVC/README.md

 ### Easy and quick way to use

-Copy the flash view to your view directory
+Copy the flash view to your view directory<br>
 Copy the css to your css directory and follow steps above